cozygene/glint/docs/source/plots.rst

 This argument allows to plot several types of plots, as desribed bellow.

+.. note:: For using `--plot`_ when working on a remote server (e.g., via SSH), make sure X11-forwarding is enabled.

 .. note:: The example commands described bellow assume that the user generated `GLINT files`_ with covariates file and phenotypes file.